-While the stylish proportions of the Mazda6 are still instantly recognisable there’s no mistaking the visual enhancements that mark out the new Mazda6.
-Driven by a development concept of 'Mature Elegance', Mazda has refined the KODO: Soul of Motion design, elevating the sense of quality and refinement so that their flagship model rivals premium badged competitors for desirability and kerb appeal.
+The stylish proportions of the Mazda6 are instantly recognisable, driven by a development concept of 'Mature Elegance', Mazda has refined the Kodo: Soul of Motion design, elevating the sense of quality and refinement so that their flagship model rivals premium badged competitors for desirability and kerb appeal.

-The revised exterior design further accentuates the essential elegance of the Mazda6 with features such as the new front grille contributing to the appearance of motion and a wide sporty stance on the road.
-Adopting a more powerful and deeply sculpted look, the grille’s bottom edge dips lower than before at its centre, while the tips of the signature wings flow along the bottom of the headlamp assembly.
-The grille mesh is positioned deeper within the surround and has a more intricate pattern of small blocks, shaped to help light bounce off each individual block giving the grille an attractively bright appearance.
+The exterior design accentuates the essential elegance of the Mazda6 with features such as a front grille that contributes to the appearance of motion and a wide sporty stance on the road.
+Adopting a more powerful and deeply sculpted look, the grille’s bottom edge dips lower at its centre, while the tips of the signature wings flow along the bottom of the headlamp assembly.
+The grille mesh is positioned deeply within the surround and has an intricate pattern of small blocks, shaped to help light bounce off each individual block giving the grille an attractively bright appearance.

-New headlamps adopt a sleek, wide shape with the LED turn signals forming a line along the upper edge of each headlamp unit.
-In addition, with Sport Nav+ and GT Sport Nav+ models the lighting signature design penetrates the projector, while the sharp form and lines of light produce a bold expression, at the same time as lighting the lower section of the headlamp housing to hint at the Mazda6’s low center of gravity.
+The Mazda6’s headlamps adopt a sleek, wide shape with the LED turn signals forming a line along the upper edge of each headlamp unit.
+In addition, with Sport and GT Sport models the lighting signature design penetrates the projector, while the sharp form and lines of light produce a bold expression, at the same time as lighting the lower section of the headlamp housing to hint at the Mazda6’s low centre of gravity.

-Across the range the new Mazda6’s styling updates are topped off by the introduction of Soul Red Crystal Metallic paint, which thanks to Mazda’s unique three-layer TAKUMINURI painting technology increases brightness by approximately 20 per cent and depth by 50 per cent, compared to previous Soul Red Metallic paint.
-The radiant transparency of this new red more powerfully highlights the beautiful contours of the KODO: Soul of Motion design.
-Seven other colours carried over from the previous model include Machine Grey Metallic, Sonic Silver Metallic, Blue Reflex Mica, Deep Crystal Blue Mica, Jet Black Mica and Arctic White.
+Across the range the Mazda6’s styling can topped off with Soul Red Crystal Metallic paint, which thanks to Mazda’s unique three-layer Takuminuri painting technology increases brightness by approximately 20 per cent and depth by 50 per cent, compared to previous Soul Red Metallic paint.
+The radiant transparency of this new red more powerfully highlights the beautiful contours of the Kodo: Soul of Motion design.
+Introduced with the 2021 Mazda6 model year, Mazda’s flagship car can be specified with Polymetal Grey paint for the first time.